shhan0226/OpenStack-Xena/README.md

 6. Interactive Input (step.2)
 - Default is `[ENTER KEY]`
 - When `Are you going to install Neutron?` occurs, stop input. (in Compute Node)
-- Restart the Openstack installation of Controller Node. (in Compute Node)
+- Restart the Openstack installation of Controller Node. (in Controller Node)

 7. OpenStack Installation on Controller Node